DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 ```

 ### Add the Fluent Bit sidecar
-Finally, add the Fluent Bit sidecar container to each pod configuration
+Finally, add the Fluent Bit sidecar container to each Ray pod config
-in your RayCluster CR:
+in your RayCluster CR.
 ```yaml
 - name: fluentbit
   image: fluent/fluent-bit:1.9.6